TranquilMarmot/YarnLoom/CONTRIBUTING.md

 #### Releases

 Running `npm run version` in the root of the repo will ask for a new version via lerna.
-This will bump all of the `package.json` files.
+This will bump all of the `package.json` files and create a commit for the version.

-`npm install` must then be run to update all of the `package-lock.json` files.

 ##### Automatic Release